sonatype/nexus-oss/plugins/yum/nexus-yum-repository-plugin/README.md

 ## Getting Started

-Here we provide some typical scenarios in which the _nexus-yum-plugin_ is used.
+Here we provide some typical scenarios in which the _nexus-yum-repository-plugin_ is used.

 ### Deploy Java Web Application via RPM